 REQUIRED: Morgan-Ellis, Esther M. (ed).
 Resonances: Engaging Music in Its Cultural Context.
 University of North Georgia Press.
-The text is available online at https://ung.edu/university-press/books/resonances-engaging-music.php and will be linked within the course site as well.
+The text will be linked within the course site via Perusall.

 RECOMMENDED: A current edition of a writing style manual (MLA, APA, Chicago).
 While the field of musicology adheres to the Chicago Manual of Style, students may choose whichever style manual is recommended by their major discipline.
 As the essays may require research, students not located on the UF campus must have access to a library (physical or virtual) with the scholarly resources needed to complete these assignments.